Taking a look at the financial crisis gripping the Gallagher Premiership

 London Irish

-Burdened by debts of around £30million and with owner Mick Crossan desperate to sell, London Irish are shaping up to become the next club to be removed from the Premiership.
-The RFU has granted an extended deadline of June 6 for either the proposed takeover by an American consortium to be completed or for Crossan to prove he can finance Irish for the entire 2023-24 season.
-All staff must also be paid the outstanding 50 per cent of wages owed for May.
+Burdened by debts of around £30million and with owner Mick Crossan desperate to sell, London Irish have followed Wasps and Worcester out of the Premiership.
+The RFU granted an extended deadline of June 6 for either the proposed takeover by an American consortium to be completed or for Crossan to prove he can finance Irish for the entire 2023-24 season.
+Neither came through, resulting in the club being suspended from the entire league structure.

 SHAKY FOUNDATIONS: